lawnjelly/Misc/Batching/batching.md

 Also consider that depending on the arrangement of primitives in the viewport, the overlap test will sometimes fail (because the primitives overlap and thus should not be joined).
 So in practice the decrease in drawcalls may be less dramatic than the perfect situation of no overlap.
 However performance is usually far higher than without this lighting optimization.

 ## Light Scissoring
-As a result of batching lit objects, a side effect can be that it can make it more difficult to cull out objects that are not affected or partially affected by a light.
-This can result in a downside - the fill rate requirements can, in some circumstances, increase quite a bit, and slow rendering.
+Batching can make it more difficult to cull out objects that are not affected or partially affected by a light.
+This can increase the fill rate requirements quite a bit, and slow rendering.
+Fill rate is the rate at which pixels are colored, it is another potential bottleneck unrelated to draw calls.

 In order to counter this problem, (and also speedup lighting in general), batching introduces light scissoring.
-This enables the use of the OpenGL command 'glScissor', which identifies an area, outside of which, the GPU will not render any pixels.
-We can thus greatly optimize fill rate by identifying the intersection area between a light and a primitive, and limit rendering the light to _this area only_.
+This enables the use of the OpenGL command ``glScissor()``, which identifies an area, outside of which, the GPU will not render any pixels.
+We can thus greatly optimize fill rate by identifying the intersection area between a light and a primitive, and limit rendering the light to *that area only*.

-Light scissoring is controlled with the `scissor_area_threshold` project setting.
+Light scissoring is controlled with the ``scissor_area_threshold`` project setting.
 This value is between 1.0 and 0.0, with 1.0 being off (no scissoring), and 0.0 being scissoring in every circumstance.
 The reason for the setting is that there may be some small cost to scissoring on some hardware.
 Generally though, when you are using lighting, it should result in some performance gains.

 The relationship between the threshold and whether a scissor operation takes place is not altogether straight forward, but generally it represents the pixel area that is potentially 'saved' by a scissor operation (i.e. the fill rate saved).
 At 1.0, the entire screens pixels would need to be saved, which rarely if ever happens, so it is switched off.
 In practice the useful values are bunched towards zero, as only a small percentage of pixels need to be saved for the operation to be useful.

 ![light_scissoring](pics/scissoring.png)

-_Bottom right is a light, the red area is the pixels saved by the scissoring operation.
-Only the intersection needs to be rendered._
+*Bottom right is a light, the red area is the pixels saved by the scissoring operation.
+Only the intersection needs to be rendered.*

 #### The exact relationship
 The exact relationship is probably not necessary for users to worry about, but out of interest, the actual proportion of screen pixel area used as the threshold is the setting value to the power of 4.